okjuan/virtual.book/_posts/2024-08-09-commentate.md

 When Arsenal completes their comeback from trailing by two goals to leading by one:
 > The damage seems to be repaired, the comeback looks to be complete.

+He even does it when replying the second commentator, who says:
+> It's not the most severe tackle you've ever seen.
+Tyler responds:
+> And it's not the most severe punishment that you've ever seen.

 > Arsenal have never been outside of North London to get to this final in North London.
 Textually, this looks like clunky redundance.
 But when he says it, Tyler emphasizes **get**, which splits the statement into two, symmetrical pieces.
 It's also a subtle way to signal that he intended the repetition, which prevents the listener from interpreting it as clumnsiness.

-He even does it when replying the second commentator, who says:
-> It's not the most severe tackle you've ever seen.
-Tyler responds:
-> And it's not the most severe punishment that you've ever seen.

-As for **class will out** -- I had to turn up the volume and replay a couple times to make sure I'd heart Martin Tyler right.
-He clearly says **class will out**.
-I googled around and found [this definition](https://en.wiktionary.org/wiki/out#Verb) of **out** as a verb:
-> to become public, revealed, or apparent.
-There is even an example from another football commentator:
-> In those opening minutes City looked like a team that were not ready for Celtic's intensity.
-They looked a bit shocked to be involved in a fight.
-Class will out, though.

-Tyler's commentary is engaging in part due to his playful and interesting phrases:
-> They will be feeling the pain of a lack of gain, if you like.

-When Hull City are losing by one goal in the last few minutes and the camera cuts to Hull's manager, who is wearing long sleeve button up shirt on a sunny day in mid-May:
-> What has Steve Bruce got up those sleeves of his.

 This also highlights another subtle detail of good commentating: addressing what is shown on screen.
 Most of the broadcast consists of